microsoft/fast/packages/fast-components-react-msft/src/context-menu-item/README.md

 # Context menu item
-An item component intended to work as a child of the *context-menu*.
+A item component intended to work as a child of the *context-menu*.